Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 heard to code I've written that day to projects I worked on a year ago.
 Basically, stochastic ideation is when you take an existing something, such as a song, and progressively add entropy to the elements you understand until entirely new forms of that thing are created.
-A simple example would be the [Rockelbel's Canon](https://www.youtube.com/watch?v=LV5_xj_yuhs), a rendition of Pachelbel's Canon in D by the Piano Guys.
+A simple example would be [Rockelbel's Canon](https://www.youtube.com/watch?v=LV5_xj_yuhs), a rendition of Pachelbel's Canon in D by the Piano Guys.
 They take an existing framework (the original Canon in D song) and stray from it at key pleasing points so much so